-During July the toastie — a lunchtime favourite — is being celebrated nationwide.
-The third Great New Zealand Toastie Takeover has attracted over 80 entries from restaurants, cafés, bars and even supermarkets throughout the country.
-Each toastie must include bread, cheese, McClure’s pickles plus loads of imagination.
+The 2023 Great New Zealand Toastie Takeover has attracted over 185 entries from restaurants, cafés, bars and even supermarkets throughout the country.
+Each toastie must include a bread, cheese, McClure’s pickles plus loads of imagination.

 We have the prolific American inventor Thomas Edison to thank for the electric sandwich-maker in the early 1900s.
 The first toasted sandwich recipes used cheese with a dash of salt and pepper.
 A far cry from the 2019 Toastie Takeover winner from the Hokitika Sandwich Company, which contained corned beef, pickles, harvati and cream cheeses, red onion and their own secret sauce.